 Turning the page from Genesis to Exodus takes us forward almost 400 years.

-The descendants of Jacob, renamed Israel, have multiplied greatly but now live in brutal conditions as slave labor to Egypt.
+The descendants of Jacob, who was renamed Israel, have multiplied greatly but now live in brutal conditions as slave labor in Egypt.

-We are told that the Egyptians “worked them ruthlessly.
-They made their lives bitter with hard labor … in all their hard labor the Egyptians used them ruthlessly” (Exodus 1:13-14).
+worked them [the Israelites] ruthlessly.
+They made their lives bitter with hard labor … in all their hard labor the Egyptians used them ruthlessly,

 Why does God allow this?
 Why doesn’t he stop it?